Bsayavong/21-MERN_BookSearch/README.md

 ---

-The task of this assignment was to refactor the code to be a GraphQL API built with the Apollo Server.
+This project was originally a RESTful api, but was refactored to use GraphQL and Apollo.

-The application was built using the MERN Stack, original codebase was provided by UW coding bootcamp.
+The application was built using the MERN Stack to search for books utilizing a Google API, original codebase was provided by UW coding bootcamp.

 ## User Story